 Types of LED backlights on monitors

 Instead of using white LEDs on one edge of the screen like the previous technology, RGB LEDs are aligned all over the panel matrix.
-Each individual light is capable of producing red-, green-, or blue-colored light.
-This gives the display access to a high color gamut with colors more accurate than what's capable on WLEDs.
-RGB tech is very expensive and doesn't allow for a thin design.
+Each individual light is capable of producing red, green, or blue light.
+This gives the display access to a high color gamut with colors more accurate than what's possible on WLEDs.
+RGB tech is very expensive and doesn't permit a thin design.

-Heralded as the successor to DVI and HDMI, DisplayPort is a higher-bandwidth connection that could facilitate thinner and lighter monitors as they would no longer require special circuitry (and hardware to run that circuitry) to receive video signal.
-We've seen a fairly low adoption rate of the the format thanks to comparatively low profit margins and the industry's reliance on legacy ports like VGA; however, things have begun ramping up in 2012.
+Heralded as the successor to DVI and HDMI, DisplayPort is a higher-bandwidth connection that could facilitate thinner and lighter monitors as they would no longer require special circuitry (and hardware to run that circuitry) to receive a video signal.
+We've seen a fairly low adoption rate of the format thanks to comparatively low profit margins and the industry's reliance on legacy ports like VGA; however, things began ramping up in 2012.